-Instructions for Reporting Placement of Adult CTE Students of the 2011-12 Program Year
+Instructions for Reporting Placement of Adult CTE Students In Secondary Agencies

 The Adult Placement Workbook, (formerly called the CTEDS-2A) is used to report program outcomes on adult students who completed, left, or are continuing in a career and technical education (CTE) program.

 Each agency may develop its own survey procedures for obtaining post-program data on program completers, leavers, and continuing students.
 All completers, leavers, and continuing students must be accounted for whether or not a response to a survey is obtained.
-All agencies are to report on students who completed or left their CTE program during the July 1, 2011 through June 30, 2012 period as well as those students who continued their CTE program beyond June 30, 2012.
+All agencies are to report on students who completed or left their CTE program during each grant year (that runs from July 1 through June 30) as well as those students who continued their CTE program.

 General Requirements and Information